-Mitchell Falls: How to Get There and Where to Stay
+Punamii Uunpuu (Mitchell Falls): How to Get There and Where to Stay in 2025

 Mitchell Falls WA

 My journey began with the legendary Gibb River Road.
-This 660-kilometer stretch meanders through some of the most rugged landscapes in Western Australia’s top end.
+This 660-kilometer stretch leds you through some of the most rugged landscapes in Western Australia’s top end.
 I started at El Questro and soon learned it is a challenging drive that demands respect and preparation.
 This isn’t your typical Sunday drive; real adventurers are made here.
+Check out my post on Discovering the Highlights of the Gibb River Road, WA to help plan your trip.
 You will need a sturdy 4×4 vehicle, and the driver must be capable of handling dirt roads and river crossings.
 Read 10 Road Trip Basics for Outback Australia to prepare for any Outback adventure.
+Complete a 4×4 Course before heading the road.

-The road to Mitchell Falls is up the Gibb River Road heading North.
+The road to Punamii Uunpuu (Mitchell Falls) is up the Gibb River Road heading North.
 You will then head onto the 4WD-only Kalumburu Road and turn left to navigate the Warrender Road to the Mitchell Falls camping ground.
 This is NOT a gazetted road.
 So, if you have a hire car, check your insurance!
 This road is tough.
-The distance is around 80 km from the turnoff to Mitchell Falls, but it can take 2.5 to 4 hours.
+The distance is around 80 km from the turnoff to Punamii Uunpuu (Mitchell Falls), but it can take 2.5 to 4 hours.
 It is an experience you will remember.
 Take your time, as the goal is to get there.

 The King Edward River crossing is definitely trippy.
 I arrived in July 2023 after a huge weather cell had hit the North, and the river level was up.
 The Mitchell Plateau does not drain fast, so be prepared.
 This crossing demands respect and confidence.

-This would be a wonderful opportunity to support and engage with the local Indigenous community while experiencing the rich cultural and natural heritage of the Kimberleys as Traditional Owners manage the camping ground.
-Traditional owners also offer guided tours to experience the Wanjina and Gwion rock art.
+This would be a wonderful opportunity to support and engage with the local Indigenous community while experiencing the rich cultural and natural heritage of the Kimberleys.
+Traditional Owners manage the camping ground and offer guided tours to experience the Wanjina and Gwion rock art.

 You cannot bring your pets here and must purchase a Uunguu Visitor Pass, which you can do online before you arrive.
 There is no internet or phone coverage up there.
-You can also purchase from Drysdale River Station.
+You can also buy a pass from Drysdale River Station.

 Drysdale Station

-Drysdale Station on the Gibb River Road is your gateway to hassle-free Mitchell Falls fun.
+Drysdale Station on the Gibb River Road is your gateway to hassle-free Punamii Uunpuu (Mitchell Falls) fun.
 Leave your caravan behind and start early to do a day trip to soak in the falls’ breathtaking beauty.
-Some people I met while crossing the King Edward River Crossing were doing just that.
-At the river crossings, you do get to chat with some interesting folk.
+Some people I met while crossing the King Edward River were doing just that.
+At the river crossings, you chat with some interesting folk.
+I would not recommend this one as it is a very big and busy day but if you only have one spare day than definitely go for it.

 Drysdale Station can also organize scenic flights over the falls with Shoal Air.
 There are options, including plain flyovers or Trek Mitchell Falls (day Tour), which fly you up to the Plateau, 4WD transfer you to the track, and then you hike up to the Falls, have lunch, and then helicopter down.
 That’s the one I would take.
-But if you are looking at something a wee bit more luxurious, there is an overnight glamping version.
+But if you are looking at something a wee bit more luxurious, an overnight glamping version is on offer.

 So, whether it’s chasing waterfalls, soaking in the camping vibes, or enjoying some outback hospitality, Drysdale Station is your spot on the Gibb River Road.
 It’s like your adventure pit stop where comfort and old-fashioned hospitality meet.